marselyne/DSB4_Package_management/README.md

 * deactivate the environment,
 * run the script again ...

-If you got a KeyError or an exception when deactivated the env, consider why it happened.
+If you get a KeyError or None value or an exception while deactivating the env, consider why it happened.
 You do not have to fix it in this exercise, but be ready to explain why it happened.

 ## Chapter V

-### Exercise 01 : Installing a package
+### Exercise 01: Installing a package

 Installing a package

-Turn-in directory : ex01/
+Turn-in directory: ex01/

-Files to turn in : pies_bars.sh, the file with the data and the folder with your virtual env
+Files to turn in: pies_bars.sh, the file with the data and the folder with your virtual env

-Allowed functions : no restrictions
+Allowed functions: no restrictions

 * Let us install the first package in your virtual environment!
 * We will work with the library termgraph a bit.
 It gives you the power to draw